Set up a multi-zone deployment

 - DNS Resolver: Kuma provides an out of the box DNS server on every

-remotecontrol plane that will be used to resolve service addresses when estabilishing any service-to-service communication.
+zonecontrol plane that will be used to resolve service addresses when estabilishing any service-to-service communication.
 It scales horizontally as we scale the

-ingress data plane proxy is specific to internal communication within a mesh and it is not to be considered an API gateway.
+zone-ingress proxy is specific to internal communication within a mesh and it is not to be considered an API gateway.
 API gateways are supported via Kuma's gateway mode which can be deployed in addition to

-For Kubernetes: The global control plane on Kubernetes must reside on its own Kubernetes cluster, in order to keep the CRDs separate from the ones that the remote control planes will create during the synchronization process.
+For Kubernetes: The global control plane on Kubernetes must reside on its own Kubernetes cluster, in order to keep the CRDs separate from the ones that the zone control planes will create during the synchronization process.